This is a style guide I originally wrote for the soccer website El Arte De Futbol

 - Get names right.

 Your built-in spellchecker will pick up spelling mistakes, so set it to the agreed version of English and it will keep you right.
-But it doesn’t pick up on names, so if in any doubt, check the names on a recognised site, like the BBC or Wikipedia.
+But it doesn’t pick up on names, so if in any doubt, do your own check of the names on a recognised site, like the BBC or Wikipedia.
 Some players have accents on their names as well, like Luka Modrić or James Rodríguez.
-These can all be cut and pasted from your search engine for accuracy.
+The correct spelling can all be cut and pasted from your search engine for accuracy.

 Numbers from one to nine are written in letters.
 Numbers from 10 onwards are written in numbers.
 Exceptions in our environment come with the numbers players have on their backs.
 It’s OK to refer to “a typical number 6” or an “old-fashioned number 9” using the digit.
 You might end up with a sentence like this: “Manchester United have tried six different number 5s in the last two seasons.”
 Don’t panic.
 It’s fine.